alessephd/human-centered-llm-lab/Human-Centered LLM Flight Recorder (HFR)/README.md

-Ideia Flagship: Human-Centered LLM Flight Recorder (HFR)

-“O ChatGPT tem logs.
-Eu criei uma caixa-preta de IA human-centered — com auditoria, evidência e métricas de impacto humano.”

-O que é:
-Um “flight recorder” (tipo caixa-preta de avião) para qualquer sistema de LLM (LabHappy incluso).
-Ele registra, avalia e explica tudo que importa para produção e para humano:

-Por que o modelo respondeu aquilo (evidência do RAG / citações / fontes)

-Quais riscos humanos estavam presentes (ansiedade, culpa, autoagressão, dependência emocional do bot etc.)

-Quais guardrails foram acionados (filtro, redirecionamento, limites)

-O custo e performance (latência, tokens, cache-hit)

-Qualidade ao longo do tempo (regressão, drift, mudanças por versão)

-Traço de responsabilidade (“model card vivo” por release)

-Por que isso é “uau”

-Porque a maioria só faz “RAG + guardrails”.
-Você cria um padrão de engenharia + ética que vira produto e paper.

-E você consegue dizer em entrevista:

-“I built a human-centered flight recorder for LLM systems — a reproducible audit trail that measures safety, user impact, quality regression, and cost, and ties every answer to evidence.”

-Isso soa staff-level.

-Founder, Human-Centered LLM Lab

-Designed a “Flight Recorder” observability layer for LLM systems, measuring evidence traceability, safety interventions, and human-impact risks, with regression testing and cost controls.
+---

+# 🚀 Flagship Initiative
+## Human-Centered LLM Flight Recorder (HFR)

+> “ChatGPT has logs.
+> I built a human-centered black box for AI — with auditability, evidence, and measurable human impact.”

+---

+## What is the Human-Centered LLM Flight Recorder (HFR)?

+The **HFR** is a production-grade observability and accountability layer for large language model systems.

+Inspired by the black box of aviation systems, it records, evaluates, and explains everything that matters — both technically and humanly.

+It can be integrated into any LLM system (including LabHappy).

+---

+## 🔍 What the HFR Records and Evaluates

+### 1️⃣ Evidence Traceability
+- Why the model produced a specific response
+- RAG evidence chain
+- Retrieved chunks and citations
+- Versioned knowledge sources

+---

+### 2️⃣ Human Risk Signals
+- Anxiety escalation patterns
+- Guilt amplification
+- Self-harm language risk indicators
+- Emotional dependency formation
+- Conversational over-reliance

+⚠️ This does **not** diagnose users.
+It evaluates conversational risk signals at the system level.

+---

+### 3️⃣ Guardrail Interventions Ledger
+- Which safety filters were triggered
+- Boundary redirections applied
+- Refusal templates used
+- Escalation suggestions

+Every intervention is version-controlled.

+---

+### 4️⃣ Cost & Performance Metrics
+- Latency
+- Tokens per request
+- Cache-hit rate
+- Cost estimation per interaction
+- Throughput over time

+---

+### 5️⃣ Quality Monitoring Over Time
+- Regression detection
+- Behavioral drift
+- Response consistency
+- Tone stability
+- Evaluation harness results

+---

+### 6️⃣ Responsibility Trace
+Each release includes a living “Model Card”:
+- Guardrail version
+- Evaluation benchmark
+- Safety updates
+- Known failure modes
+- Architectural changes

+---

+## 🌍 Why This Is Different

+Most teams implement:

+> RAG + guardrails.

+The HFR creates:

+**An engineering + ethics standard.**

+It transforms LLM deployment from:
+- “It works.”
+into:
+- “It is measurable, auditable, and accountable.”

+---

+## 🧠 Interview Positioning

+This enables me to say:

+> “I built a human-centered flight recorder for LLM systems — a reproducible audit trail that measures safety, user impact, quality regression, and cost, and ties every answer to evidence.”

+This is not experimentation.

+This is systems architecture.

+---

+## 🏗 Professional Identity

+**Founder, Human-Centered LLM Lab**

+- Designed a “Flight Recorder” observability layer for LLM systems
+- Implemented evidence traceability and safety intervention logging
+- Measured human-impact risk signals in conversational AI
+- Built regression harness and cost-aware monitoring framework
+- Integrated production-grade safety into real-world LLM deployment

+---

+## 🔷 Extended Framework: KANJI-Based Safety Layer

+In addition to the HFR, I developed a structured human-centered safety layer inspired by the KANJI framework:

+- **Kakunin (確認)** – Verification and factual grounding
+- **Anshin (安心)** – Emotional stabilization and non-escalation
+- **Nanka (なんか)** – Small constructive next steps
+- **Jiko (自己)** – Preservation of autonomy
+- **Ikigai (生き甲斐)** – Long-term purpose alignment

+Together, the HFR + KANJI Layer make LLM behavior:

+- Measurable
+- Auditable
+- Transparent
+- Psychologically safer
+- Production-ready

+---

+## 🧬 Vision

+Large language models will become infrastructure.

+Infrastructure without human-centered architecture becomes invisible influence.

+The Human-Centered LLM Flight Recorder ensures that AI systems remain:

+- Technically rigorous
+- Ethically grounded
+- Human-aware
+- Operationally accountable

+---